 Your small business could be eligible if it was negatively impacted by these two major factors:

 - Full or partial shutdown due to government-mandated lockdown orders

 - Significant decline in gross revenue

-There are, of course, exceptions to these main eligibilities which is why leveraging a knowledgeable team of tax specialists, like Stenson Tamaddon, can help you navigate the complexities of the credit.
+There are, of course, exceptions to these main eligibilities which is why leveraging a knowledgeable tax technology firm, like Stenson Tamaddon, can help you navigate the complexities of the credit.

 The biggest difference between the two is that the PPP is a loan that may need to be paid back if your business wasn’t eligible for forgiveness.
 The ERC never has to be paid back.
 In fact, it comes as a check delivered straight to your business’s address.

 Can You Claim ERC if You’ve Gotten Your PPP Loans Forgiven?

 Yes!
 When the credit was first introduced in the CARES Act, businesses that were participating in the PPP program could not apply for the ERC.
 However, the Taxpayer Certainty and Disaster Tax Relief Act of 2020 has made it possible for businesses to take advantage of both the PPP and the ERC.
 Due to this recent update, there have been many misconceptions floating around, confusing business owners about their potential eligibility.